wwebjs/discord-linkedroles/example.md

 ![exmaple-image-2][example-image-2]

-**3. Select the role you want to assign to yourself and press on the WWebJS requirement´:**
+**3. Select the role you want to assign to yourself and press on the WWebJS requirement:**

 ![exmaple-image-3][example-image-3]